Federal Legislation Watch

 • Consolidation before July 1, 2026 preserves access to existing IDR plans

-• Strategic timing of consolidation becomes critically important
+• Strategic timing of consolidation is critically important

-• Historic Change: For the first time, a single borrower can have two different income-driven repayment plans simultaneously
+• Historic Change: A single borrower can have two different income-driven repayment plans simultaneously

-• Both plans will calculate separately based on the borrower's income, but different formulas apply
+• Each plan calculates separately based on the borrower’s income, using different formulas

 • This dual-track system has never existed in federal student loan programs before